AnonymFlow

 2026 orders of magnitude to remember: 5-15% loss on a properly configured modern VPN with WireGuard on close server, +10 to +40 ms acceptable latency.
 Beyond, the problem almost always comes from server choice (change for another in the same region) or protocol (explicitly force WireGuard) - not the VPN itself.

 The right reflex when observing slowness: (1) change server within the same region, then if that's not enough (2) explicitly switch to WireGuard/NordLynx/Lightway, then if still not enough (3) test at another time of day to rule out peak hour cause.
-Our complete NordVPN test over 6 months details expected benchmarks by server and configuration.
+Our complete NordVPN test details expected benchmarks by server and configuration.

-Test NordVPN on your own connectionMeasure your real throughput loss · Native WireGuard · 30-day guarantee · 40% off
+Measure your real throughput loss · Native WireGuard · 30-day guarantee · 40% off

 Read next